krzysztofschramm/krzysztofschramm/README.md

 - HTML/CSS basics
 - knowledge of testing procedures and the creation of test documentation
 - knowledge of Syllabus ISTQB Foundation level
-- able to write automated unit tests for functions and classes using python
+- able to write automated unit tests for functions and classes using Python
+- knowledge of HTTP protocol and its methods such as GET, POST, PUT, DELETE, and PATCH
+- understanding of client-server architecture and communication via HTTP
+- ability to analyze and interpret HTTP data
+- awareness of security issues related to HTTP, including SQL Injection, Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF)
+- API testing
 - basic knowledge about software development models (waterfall, v model, iterative and incremental model, agile)
-- API testing
 - communicative English
 ## Tools
 - PyCharm - IDE for python